VSCodium/vscodium/docs/troubleshooting.md

 * dbus-glib-devel
 * libdbusmenu

-On Ubuntu this package called `libdbusmenu-glib4`.
+On Ubuntu this package is called `libdbusmenu-glib4`.

 Credits: [Gerson](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo/-/issues/91)

 ## <a id="macos"></a>macOS

-Since the App is signed with self-signed certificate, on the first launch, you might see the following messages:
+Since the App is signed with a self-signed certificate, on the first launch, you might see the following messages:

 #### <a id="macos-unidentified-developer"></a>*App can't be opened because Apple cannot check it for malicious software*